• Home

 Each carriage also has a mini bar station with tea and coffee, snacks, and drinks.

-Click here to see a full 360° view of a Platinum suite (please note; at the time of writing some of the photos on The Ghan website had not yet been updated to reflect the new refurbishment).
+Click here to read more about the Platinum Cabin onboard experience (please note; at the time of writing some of the photos on The Ghan website had not yet been updated to reflect the new refurbishment).

 Gold Class Cabins